In my training guide, you will learn:

 The main idea of week 1 is to get your child feeling comfortable pushing their bike around with their feet without pedals.

 1. Introduce more advance cone drills.

 2. Improve turning on bike by emphasizing leaning.

 The main idea of week 2 is to increase their ability to maneuver their bike with full control in the direction they want.

 1. Review small steps, big steps, bunny hops.

 Your child could be riding by week 3 if they have enough practice!
 You will learn in week 3 an excellent test to gauge when your child is ready to ride a bike with pedals.
 Once they are riding, teaching them proper braking will help avoid crashes.

 3. Reinforcing safety precautions.

 4. Learning fun activities like pedaling standing up or riding with one hand.

-We don’t want to just teach your child how to ride a bike; we want them to be the best/safest rider in the neighborhood.
-By the end of this 4-week program, we want you to be comfortable that your child can ride a bike well without much supervision.
+I don’t want to just teach your child how to ride a bike; we want them to be the best/safest rider in the neighborhood.
+By the end of this 4-week program, I want you to be comfortable that your child can ride a bike well without much supervision.